logo

 Pasture management

-The primary differences between summer and spring pastures are, in summer dry regions, leaf emergence rate and pasture growth rates are slower due to reduced moisture.
+The main difference between summer and spring pastures in dry regions is that during summer, leaf emergence and pasture growth rates are slower because of less moisture.
 Slowing down the round or increasing the number of days in the rotation to capture the three-leaf stage will help maximise growth during the summer and increase feed available in autumn months.
 See leaf stage.

 For example, a mid-lactation cross-bred cow weighing 500kg LW producing 1.4kg MS and walking 2km over rolling terrain requires approximately 167MJ ME/day.
 This equates to: